Museum of Contemporary Art | Skopje

 18. November, 2019 – 31.
 August, 2020

-Skopje Resurgent chronicles the genesis of the Museum of Contemporary Art – Skopje collection in the aftermath of a cataclysmic earthquake that leveled the city in July 1963.
+Skopje Resurgent chronicles the genesis of the Museum of Contemporary Art collection in the aftermath of a cataclysmic earthquake that leveled the city of Skopje in July 1963.
 The crisis triggered a cultural efflorescence that saw international artists and architects help to rebuild the Macedonian capital, a feat of collective good will that has, however, been thus far excluded from canonical narratives of contemporary art history.

 In parallel with a global reconstruction campaign organized by the United Nations for Skopje, the International Association of Plastic Arts issued a call in October 1963 for artists to join the solidarity effort.
 As a result, Skopje is now home to a singular collection of modern art, exceptional not least because much of it was gifted by leading protagonists of global contemporary art in the two decades after the city was leveled — a phenomenon that triggered the creation of the Museum of Contemporary Art in 1964 to display the bequest.
 Alexander Calder, Sheila Hicks, Alex Katz, Ion Grigorescu, Sol LeWitt, Wifredo Lam, and many others from across the Cold War divide and the Non-Aligned world gifted their pieces to Skopje, and the Polish government funded a team of progressive young architects to build a permanent home for the museum that opened in 1970.